varabyte/kobweb/playground/site/src/jsMain/resources/markdown/Markdown.md

 </a>
 ```

 Alternately, you can use `{{{ code }}}` to call into Kotlin code, which itself can make Compose HTML calls.

-In fact,
+For example, here is a widget that turns bullet points into folder icons:

+{{{ Folders

+* src
+  * main
+    * kotlin
+      * main.kt
+    * resources
+      * public
+        * favicon.ico

+}}}

-the following link is actually provided by Kotlin code:
+And though it may not appear it, the following link is actually provided by Kotlin code:

 {{{ GoHomeLink }}}